 Program Design and Development for AMBAG

-CMCE led the creation of a Tri-County Regional Energy Plan, bringing stakeholders together from San Benito, Santa Cruz and Monterey Counties.
+The creation of a Tri-County Regional Energy Plan, bringing stakeholders together from San Benito, Santa Cruz and Monterey Counties.

-CMCE designed the AMBAG Energy Watch Program, a Tri-County, $7 million partnership program with Pacific Gas and Electricity Company (PG&E) to reduce energy use by tri-county residents, businesses and local governments.
+The design of the AMBAG Energy Watch Program, a Tri-County, $7 million partnership program with Pacific Gas and Electricity Company (PG&E) to reduce energy use by tri-county residents, businesses and local governments.

 Research for the Sustainable Base Reuse Institute